AryaAnish121/HLang/README.md

 # HLang

 HLang is a programming language created for testing purposes.
-Don't use this language in your project as it doesn't even have the basic features of a programming language (variables, loops, conditions etc.).
+Don't use this language in your project as it doesn't even have the basic features of a programming language (variables, loops, conditions, etc.).

-This language was created using node.js, a full documentation on it's usage and development will soon be avaiable on youtube.
+This language was created using Node.js.
+A full documentation on its usage and development will soon be available on YouTube.

 ## Hello World
 A basic program in HLang looks like this: